Neoliberalism is a form of capitalism that promotes private, market-based interests at the expense of public and state-supported institutions.

 5. Charter Schools in the United States

 Traditional public schools work by enrolling students who live in the nearby area.
-They are free and anyone can get in, provided they live close by.
+They are free, and anyone can get in, provided they live close by.
 A government agency (the local school board in the US) will own and manage the schools.

 Charter schools are different.
 They are privately owned and operated, sometimes by a company making profits.
-The students will often come from a larger area, but there will be an entrance exam to get in or the possibility of expulsion for bad behaviour or grades.
+The students will often come from a larger area, but there will be an entrance exam to get in or the possibility of expulsion for bad behavior or grades.

 They may charge fees, though the government will often give parents ‘education vouchers’ for free to pay these fees.